School of Computer Science

 Course Description:

-This course is aimed primarily at students who are interested in exploring some of the broad issues of computer science and who would like to direct their interests towards creative outreach activities, thus also gaining experience in teaching and presenting.
+This course is aimed primarily at students who are interested in exploring some of the broad issues of computer science and who would like to direct their interests towards creative activities for broadening participation.
+Students will gain experience in teamwork, teaching and presenting.
+We will use academic papers, web sites, group discussion/debate and popular media.

 Grading:

-Class attendance and participation in discussion will count for 20% of final grade.
+Class attendance, presentations and participation are critical to doing well in this course and will count for 25% of the final grade.

 • What are the issues?